theuiguru/uselection/README.md

-# election2024
+# US Electoral Vote
-Election 2024 map of the US Electoral College made up of Congressional Representatives.
+Election map of the US Electoral College which is equivalent to the number of Congressional Senators and Representatives.